davidgasquez/handbook/content/computer-science/programming.md

   Benefits of simplicity: ease of understanding, ease of change, ease of debugging, flexibility.
   We can't change our brain to grasp something complex.
 We need to simplify complexity so we can handle it.
   Writing program code is a good way of debugging your thinking.
+  Design is an iterative process.
+The necessary number of iterations is one more than the number you have currently done.
+This is true at any point in time.

 - **Do one thing and do it well**.
   By focusing on a single task, a program or function can eliminate much extraneous code that often results in excess overhead, unnecessary complexity, and a lack of flexibility.